awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 1. For **Default Cache Behavior Settings**, keep the values set to the defaults\.

-   For more information about these configuration options, see [Values that You Specify When You Create or Update a Web Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/WorkingWithDownloadDistributions.html#DownloadDistValuesYouSpecify) in the *Amazon CloudFront Developer Guide*\.
+   With the default settings for **Viewer Protocol Polcy**, you can use HTTPS for your static website\.
+For more information these configuration options, see [Values that You Specify When You Create or Update a Web Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/WorkingWithDownloadDistributions.html#DownloadDistValuesYouSpecify) in the *Amazon CloudFront Developer Guide*\.

 1. For **Distribution Settings**, do the following:

    1. Leave **Price Class** set to **Use All Edge Locations \(Best Performance\)**\.

-   1. Set **Alternate Domain Names \(CNAMEs\)** to the root domain and `www` subdomain; in this tutorial, these are `example.com` and `www.example.com`\.
+   1. Set **Alternate Domain Names \(CNAMEs\)** to the root domain and `www` subdomain, for example, `example.com` and `www.example.com`\.
 **Important**
 Prior to performing this step, note the [requirements for using alternate domain names](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-requirements), in particular the need for a valid SSL/TLS certificate\.

+   1. For **SSL Certificate**, choose **Custom SSL Certificate \(example\.com\)**, and choose the custom certificate that covers the domain and subdomain names\.

+      For more information, see [SSL Certificate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesSSLCertificate) in the *Amazon CloudFront Developer Guide*\.

    1. In **Default Root Object**, enter the name of your index document, for example, `index.html`\.